Adelaide Airport: International history

-In the financial year ending 30 June 2018, it was reported that Adelaide Airport had handled over 1 million international passengers for the first time in its history, marking an unprecedented milestone.
+In the financial year ending 30 June 2018, it was reported that Adelaide Airport had handled over one million international passengers, marking a milestone.
 Factors that contributed to this strong increase included the introduction of Air New Zealand's Boeing 787-9 aircraft on the Adelaide to Auckland route in October 2017, as well as flight frequency increases from airlines such as China Southern Airlines and Qatar Airways.

+During January 2018, Emirates CEO Tim Clark stated the airlines' intention to shift from the Boeing 777 to the Airbus A380 aircraft on their Dubai to Adelaide service.

-On 18 December 2018, Singapore Airlines upgraded its Singapore to Adelaide service from the Airbus A330-300 to the higher-capacity Airbus A350-900.
-Fiji Airways also upgraded to the Boeing 737-8 MAX aircraft on the Nadi to Adelaide route, but soon reverted to the Boeing 737-800 as a result of the groundings.
-The airport had also become a heavy cargo destination for Volga-Dnepr Airlines, who require 2500 m of runway for the Antonov cargo plane.
-As of June 2025, the Boeing 737 MAX 8 has returned for services from Fiji Airways, as well Singapore Airlines upgrading to the even larger Boeing 787-10 aircraft.
+On 18 December 2018, Singapore Airlines upgraded its Singapore to Adelaide service from the Airbus A330-300 to the higher-capacity Airbus A350-900, being the inaugural destination with the new aircraft.
+Fiji Airways also upgraded to the Boeing 737 MAX aircraft on the Nadi to Adelaide route, and Singapore Airlines upgraded to the larger Boeing 787-10 Dreamliner aircraft by 2023.